Johanna Creswell Báez

 Biographical Information

-Johanna Creswell Báez is an Assistant Professor in the Department of Social Work at the University of Colorado at Colorado Springs.
+Johanna Creswell Báez is an Assistant Professor and the Director of the MSW Program in the Department of Social Work at the University of Colorado at Colorado Springs.
 She completed her Masters of Science in Social Work at Columbia University in 2006 and then worked at several non-profits as a director of clinical and research programming and as a private practice clinician before completing her Ph.D. in clinical social work at Smith College in 2016.
 She was then a Manager of Course Development and an Adjunct Assistant Professor at Columbia University School of Social Work from fall of 2018 through summer of 2021.
-Dr. Báez's research focuses on issues related to trauma, children and families, and immigration.
-She has a particular interest in mental health support for immigrant youth, school-based mental health services, culturally responsive interventions, and qualitative and mixed methods research.
-Dr. Báez is a passionate social work educator who has taught social work practice classes along with coursework on social welfare policies, families and children, immigrants, trauma, financial management, and research methods.
+Dr. Báez's research focuses on issues related to trauma, children and families, immigration and technology.
+She has a particular interest in artificial intelligence, mental health support for immigrant youth, school-based mental health services, culturally responsive interventions, and qualitative and mixed methods research.
+Dr. Báez is a passionate social work educator who has taught social work practice classes along with coursework on social welfare policies, families and children, immigrants, trauma, financial management, online teaching, and research methods.

-She recently published a book on how to do qualitative research with SAGE Publications, co-authored by John W. Creswell, 30 Essential Skills for the Qualitative Researcher (2nd ed.), and is an Associate Editor for the journal, Qualitative Health Research.
+In 2021, she published a book on how to do qualitative research with SAGE Publications, co-authored by John W. Creswell, 30 Essential Skills for the Qualitative Researcher (2nd ed.), and is an Associate Editor for the journal, Qualitative Health Research.
 She has published articles in journals such as Child and Adolescent Social Work Journal, Children and Schools, Families in Society, Journal of Social Work Education, Journal of Teaching in Social Work, International Journal of School Social Work, Social Work in Mental Health, and Journal of Public Health.
-She recently completed a three-year fellowship as a 2018-2021 Robert Wood Johnson Foundation Clinical Scholar Fellow, bridging practice and research to support the mental health needs of unaccompanied immigrant minors.
+She completed a three-year fellowship from 2018-2021 Robert Wood Johnson Foundation Clinical Scholar Fellow, bridging practice and research to support the mental health needs of unaccompanied immigrant minors.
+Most recently she has been exploring the use of generative artificial intelligence and technology use within social work practice as a Network Lead with the Grand Challenges for Social Work to "Harness Technology for Social Good."

 Areas of Interest